-A collection of Jean Walton’s documents covering the founding and development of Intercollegiate Women’s Studies at The Claremont Colleges was donated to the IWS Library in 2003.
+A collection of Jean Walton’s documents covering the founding and development of Intercollegiate Women’s Studies at The Claremont Colleges was donated to the IWS (now IFC) Library in 2003.
 The Jean Walton Papers are housed at the Honnold Mudd Library of the Claremont Colleges.

 About Jean Walton: 1914 – 2006